Physical Space

 Natural Resources Canada Best Practices Guide for Facility Matters

 Best Practices Guide for School Facility Managers is part of a pilot energy benchmarking and best practices program for the school sector.
-This Guide, which should be used in conjunction with Benchmarking Guide for School Facility Managers, was developed to help facility managers in the school sector to plan an energy management campaign.
+This Guide, which should be used in conjunction with Major Energy Retrofit Guidelines for K-12 Schools, was developed to help facility managers in the school sector to plan an energy management campaign.
 It includes tips on opportunities for energy savings and their potential economic returns.
-Best practices often result in benchmarks.
-Schools can emulate other organizations that incorporate best practices in an effort to lower their own costs.
+They also offer a variety of tools, resources and training on ENERGY STAR® Portfolio Manager® and RETScreen®.

 Carbon Footprint Logo